Virginia Tech vs. LSU Predictions & Picks - Women's NCAA Tournament Final Four

 Virginia Tech Schedule Analysis

-- The Hokies defeated the No. 12 Ohio State Buckeyes in an 84-74 win on March 27, which was their best win of the season.
+- In their best win of the season, the Hokies took down the No. 12 Ohio State Buckeyes, 84-74, on March 27.

-- The Hokies have the second-most Quadrant 1 victories in the country (15).
+- The Hokies have the second-most Quadrant 1 victories in the nation (15).

 Virginia Tech 2022-23 Best Wins